gilbox/kinetic-slider/README.md

 If you'd like to contribute to this project, PRs are appreciated.

+**Note:** If you're interested in this project, you probably should really look at my fork  [infinite-slider](https://github.com/gilbox/infinite-slider).
+It has many more features and has gone through significant testing.

 #How do I add this to my project?

 You can download this by: